thinkswan/facebook-comments-for-wordpress/readme.txt

 * Bugfix: `type` attribute is now set in the script inclusion (so older browsers will render it properly)

 = 1.5.1 =
-* Bugfix: fixes the bug where hiding the WordPress comments caused errors in `foreach()` loops on certain themes
+* Bugfix: Fixes the bug where hiding the WordPress comments caused errors in `foreach()` loops on certain themes
-* Moves all stylesheets to `css/` folder and all images to `images/` folder for better organization
+* Moved all stylesheets to `css/` folder and all images to `images/` folder for better organization

 = 1.5 =
 * Option: WordPress comments can be hidden on pages/posts where Facebook comments are enabled
 * Option: Like button can be hidden
 * Option: `Facebook Social Plugins` text and icon is hidden
-* Option: custom stylesheet for darker websites can be included (as a result, ability to reference your own custom stylesheet was removed)
+* Option: Custom stylesheet for darker websites can be included (as a result, ability to reference your own custom stylesheet was removed)
-* Bugfix: comments now render properly in Internet Explorer (due to `FBML` reference)
+* Bugfix: Comments now render properly in Internet Explorer (due to `FBML` reference)
 * Added `title` and `url` attributes to the `<fb:comments>` tag so the Like button links to the correct page when clicked
 * Facebook comments can now be linked to by appending `#facebook-comments` to the end of a post/page's URL
 * Support for 100+ languages is now available (including Arabic, Hebrew, Spanish and all other requested languages)